Wayne Mardle: Personal life

 In 2006, Mardle had a darts book published (co-authored with Ian Spragg) entitled Hawaii 501 – Life as a Darts Pro.
 It chronicles the ups and downs of his life as a professional player during 2005.

 Mardle supports the football team Tottenham Hotspur and appeared in the May 2009 edition of Hotspur, the football club's official club magazine.

+On 15 December 2024, shortly before the start of the 2025 PDC World Darts Championship, it was announced that his wife Donna had died earlier in the week at age 52.